Airbnb & Vrbo vs. Short-Term Vacation Rental Regulation: How to Reach Your Target Audience with Tunnl’s Prebuilt Audiences

 The survey responses we gathered helped us model the Airbnb Favorable audience, consisting of 39.6 million people who have a positive opinion of the vacation rental giant.
 Though they represent a similar age range to the Vrbo Favorable audience, Airbnb Favorables skew a touch younger and are a bit more racially diverse.
 They also have a broader spread of education and are predominantly Democrats.

 Knowing that this group favors Airbnb can help you reach an audience of short-term rental advocates.
 It can also help you exclude people who won’t be as receptive to your STR regulation messaging.
-Try out Tunnl Free’s Advanced Search to overlap, unite, or exclude any of our hundreds of audiences for more niche targeting, and upgrade to Tunnl Plus for an Audience Builder that allows still more flexibility in creating custom audiences in minutes based on demographics, geographic radiuses, and audience interests.
+Try out Tunnl's Audience Builder to overlap, unite, or exclude any of our hundreds of audiences for more niche targeting in minutes.

 Get Started with Tunnl's Prebuilt Audiences to Get Your Message on Short-Term Rentals Heard By the Right People

-To use these audiences in your public affairs and issue advocacy campaigns, login or create a Tunnl Free account to browse hundreds of issue- and lifestyle-based audiences, including additional audience insights for these STR audiences, like media mixes and TV viewership indexes.
-Explore additional layers of audience intelligence with Tunnl's free Advanced Search, to quickly create your own custom short-term rental segments combining, excluding, and overlapping prebuilt audiences to reach your target niche.
+To use these audiences in your public affairs and issue advocacy campaigns, demo Tunnl's platform.
+Explore additional layers of audience intelligence with Tunnl's Audience Builder, to quickly create short-term rental segments combining, excluding, and overlapping prebuilt audiences to reach your target niche.

 And when you've found the right people for your short-term rental regulation message, buy against your Tunnl data in digital ad platforms and DSPs with the click of a button.